epigen/rnaseq_pipeline/README.md

 - **QC & Reporting:**
     - Employs `RSeQC` tools to generate key quality metrics like strand specificity and read distribution across genomic features (`rseqc/`).
     - Aggregates QC metrics from `fastp`, `STAR` and `RSeQC` into a single report using `MultiQC` (`report/multiqc_report.html`) with [AI summaries](https://seqera.io/blog/ai-summaries-multiqc/).
+    - Generates a hierarchically-clustered QC heatmap with matching metadata annotation, exported both as a PNG and an interactive HTML with metadata as tooltips.

 ---